aaltsys/doc-server3/install/05_backup.rst

 Part 3: Identify the device
 -----------------------------

-.. note:: Once a drive is formatted, a bash script is provided to perform Parts 3 and 4 of this document.
+.. note:: Once a drive is formatted, a bash script is provided to perform Part 3 of this document.
 From the web browser on the server, download :download:`this script <_downloads/backupdrive.sh>` and save it in your home folder.
 Then execute the script with the command::